 Thursday, January 20, 2011

-Longest Ham and Cheese Sandwich: Singapore students sets world record
+Longest Ham and Cheese Sandwich: Singapore students set world record

-SINGAPORE -- Republic Polytechnic's School of Hospitality opened its new Restaurant Training Laboratory by preparing a Ham and Cheese sandwich measuring 88 meters , setting the world record for the Longest Ham and Cheese Sandwich.
+SINGAPORE -- Republic Polytechnic's School of Hospitality opened its new Restaurant Training Laboratory by preparing a Ham and Cheese sandwich measuring 88 meters, which sets the world record for the Longest Ham and Cheese Sandwich.

 The World's Longest Ham and Cheese Sandiwch was prepared by 70 staff and students from the school, and the measurement of the sandwich was certified by the National Metrology Centre to ensure that it meets international standards.

 Guinness World Records recognized the largest open sandwich: a barbecue pork bun weighing 606.45 kg (1,337 lb) which was prepared by Moore's BBQ (USA) in New Bern, North Carolina, USA.

 According to Guinness World Records, The World's Largest Sandwich weighed 5,440 lb (2,467.5 kg) and was made by Wild Woody's Chill and Grill, Roseville, Michigan, USA.

 A total of $27,200.00 has already been pledged by corporate donors for the event and the money raised will go towards The Straits Times School Pocket Money Fund and the Republic Polytechnic Needy Student Fund.